-There’s no doubt that trees are essential to life on Earth.
-Not only are they the “lungs” of the planet, converting carbon dioxide to oxygen through photosynthesis, but they also filter groundwater, stabilize soils, and provide food and habitat for innumerable animals, fungi, and bacteria.
 Trees serve a countless array of ecosystem services; yes, even the ones growing in your own backyard.
 While most home landscapes contain at least a few trees, it’s clear that we all need to make room for more.
-Not everyone has the space for a stately oak or a mammoth maple, but there’s always room for a smaller specimen tree, no matter what size yard you have.
+Not everyone has the space for a stately oak or a mammoth maple, but there’s always room for a smaller specimen tree, no matter what size yard you have and what zone you live in.
 Thankfully, many flowering trees are terrific choices for the job.
 Not only do they provide all the benefits mentioned above, but they’re beautiful, too.

 If you’re looking to add a few flowering trees to your landscape, here are some of my favorite varieties.